Overview

 Accommodation: Camping (Rotorua)

-Day 15 – The ‘Hobbiton’ Day.
+Day 26 – The ‘Hobbiton’ Day.
 (Included activity)

 Experience the magic of the Hobbiton movie set, situated in the heart of the Mighty Waikato region.
 Here you will explore the real ‘middle earth’ and the lush pastures of the ‘Shire’ with a guided walking tour of Hobbiton as featured in The Lord of the Rings and The Hobbit trilogies.
 Wander amongst the ‘Hobbit Holes’, past the Mill and down to the Green Dragon Inn for a refreshing complimentary drink.
-Even if you’re not a fan of the books or films, we are sure you will still find this tour extremely endearing, interesting and very photogenic.
+Even if you’re not a fan of the books or films, we are sure you will still find this Tolkien tour endearing, interesting and very photogenic.

 After our adventure here, we head to the City of Tauranga where we drive past New Zealand's biggest port and one of its largest natural harbours before ending up in the popular seaside resort of Mount Maunganui.
-Its long sandy main beach stretches right up to the base of the ‘Mount’ which can be climbed to gain spectacular views across the city, harbour and coastline.
+Its long sandy main beach stretches right up to the base of the ‘Mount’ which can then be climbed to gain spectacular views across the city, harbour and coastline.

 Meals Included: Breakfast, Dinner